-Under the leadership of past outstanding directors such as James Crocker, the band received numerous superior ratings at the coveted Bristol, Tennessee championships and performed at President Lyndon Johnson’s inaugural parade.
-The marching band has also been a finalist at Bands of America national and regional events.
+Under the leadership of past outstanding directors including Charles Isley, James Crocker, Sandy Boone and Tim Wise the Marching Mountaineers received numerous superior ratings and Grand Champion awards at regional and local festivals including: the long-running (70+ years) Bristol, Tennessee band festival (now “Music in the Castle”), the Land of the Sky Festival, the Knight Tournament and many others.
+They performed at President Lyndon Johnson’s inaugural parade and have been a finalist at Bands of America (BOA) national and regional events.

 Led by Tuscola’s Director of Bands, Dillon Ingle, our long tradition of outstanding marching and concert bands continues.
 We have 80+ students performing in two concert bands, the Marching Mountaineers, Winter Guard, Percussion Ensemble, Jazz Band, and various chamber groups.

 Band members represent the school in the all-state and all-district bands and have been selected for many regional, state, and national honor bands including the Bands of America National Honor Band and the Macy’s Thanksgiving Day Parade Band.

 Tuscola’s concert bands consistently receive superior ratings at regional and state events.
 For example, from 2015 through 2023 the Symphony Band received Superior ratings every year at the North Carolina Bandmasters Association’s MPA (Music Performance Adjudication) “state contest.”
 (Note: the 2020 and 2021 MPAs were cancelled due to COVID.)